Utah State vs. Wyoming NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Utah State and its opponents have gone over the current 52.5-point total in five of 10 games this season.
+- Utah State's games this season have gone over 52.5 points five of 10 times.

 - Wyoming has combined with its opponents to score more than 52.5 points in two games this season.